Complications of prolonged standing

 The complications of prolonged standing are conditions that may arise after standing, walking, or running for prolonged periods.
 Many of the complications come from prolonged standing (more than 60% of a work day) that is repeated several times a week.
 Many jobs require prolonged standing, such as "retail staff, baristas, bartenders, assembly line workers, security staff, engineers, catering staff, library assistants, hair stylists and laboratory technicians".

 The basic physiological change that occurs in the body during prolonged standing or sudden stand from supine position is that there will be increased pooling of blood in the legs.
 This decreases the venous return, and so there will be decreased cardiac output, which ultimately causes systolic blood pressure to fall (hypotension).
 This hypotension may lead the subject to faint or to have other symptoms of hypotension.

 Standing requires about 10% more energy than sitting.

 Prevalence

-There are no exact measures of how prevalent the complications are.
-However, European studies report that between one third and one half of all workers spend at least four hours per Working time (for an average workday of eight hours) standing or walking.
-One estimate from the United Kingdom stated that over 11 million people stand for long periods of time without rest.
+European studies report that between one third and one half of all workers spend at least four hours of their work day standing or walking.
+One study from the United Kingdom estimated that over 11 million people stand for long periods of time without rest.

 Complications

 Slouching

-Proper posture is often referred to as a "neutral spine"; slouching is an improper posture or a "nonneutral spine".

-Slouching is often described as improper posture, movement or rigidity of the spine, especially the cervical and thoracic regions, in relation to other parts of the body.
+Prolonged periods of standing may lead to improper posture, particularly "slouching," which is the drooping or bending forward of the head, neck, and shoulders.
+Slouching puts immense pressure on the muscles and joints of the neck, shoulders, and lower back.
+This may lead to pain and stiffness in these areas, as well as headaches.
+Over time, slouching can affect breathing by compressing the lungs.
+It also increases pressure on the internal organs, potentially slowing digestion and leading to constipation.